IoT forensics: Evidence preservation

-Evidence Analysis and Attack Attribution
+Evidence analysis and attack attribution

 This phase involves all the analysis steps required by the investigators that should process and connect all the collected evidences in order to reach an outcome for the investigation.
 In the case of IoT evidence, the big volume of data that are usually collected in the acquisition phase make it almost impossible to provide an end-to-end analysis of the evidences.
 Moreover, the majority of IoT devices in the network do not store any metadata including temporal information such as creation or modification times.
 This makes even harder to verify the provenance and to ensure the integrity of the collected data.

-In the particular case of IoT device physical memory analysis, several tools can be used by electronically connecting to the devices (see Memory forensics).
+In the particular case of IoT device physical memory analysis, several tools can be used by electronically connecting to the devices.

-The trends in the current research in the Network forensics field in the particular case of IoT forensics involves the application of Artificial Intelligence and Machine Learning techniques to deal with the massive amount of data that can be extracted from devices network traffic traces.
+The trends in the current research in the network forensics field in the particular case of IoT forensics involves the application of artificial intelligence and machine learning techniques to deal with the massive amount of data that can be extracted from devices network traffic traces.

 In the attack and deficit attribution phase, the evidence collected and analysed are summarized to lead to the final outcome of the investigation.
 In traditional digital forensics the involved source of evidence are usually extracted from personal devices and hence lead to a restricted number of suspects.
 The same does not hold for IoT forensics evidence that, if moreover extracted from the cloud, can be located in physical servers accessed by multiple users at the same time.

-Evidence Presentation
+Evidence presentation

 The last phase of any forensic investigation process is the final presentation of the collected and analysed evidences in front of the jury court.

 IoT forensics evidence presentation is not as simple as traditional forensic cases, in particular for finding a proper human readable representation of the evidence itself that is usually under abstract forms.
 Depending on legal systems it could be needed to present the collected evidence in front of the jurors in the courtroom, most probably having a very restricted knowledge of network/cloud forensics, based often on their personal experience with IoT devices.
-This introduces challenges for the investigator organizing the evidences in order to produce an evidence report to be easily understandable for non experts.
+This introduces challenges for the investigator organizing the evidences in order to produce an evidence report to be easily understandable for non-experts.
 The investigator should moreover pay particular attention in the processing phase, especially when using analytic functions, because the procedure could modify the structure of the data and alter its meaning, hence invalidating the full process.